Prostate enlargement

 What is prostate enlargement?

-Prostate enlargement, also called benign prostatic hyperplasia (BPH), is a non-cancerous growth of the prostate gland that commonly occurs in men as they age.
-The prostate surrounds the urethra, so when it enlarges, it can press against the urethra and block urine flow.
+Prostate enlargement, also called benign prostatic hyperplasia (BPH), is a non-cancerous growth of the prostate gland that commonly occurs in men with aging.

 Prostate enlargement is most common in men over 50 and in men who have a family history of prostate enlargement.